gvwilson/fiction/iffy/index.md

 How could she *see* like that?
 What was she?

-The drone that had been about to attack the railgun circled them.
+A drone swooped down and then circled overhead.
 "Citizens!"
 its tinny voice said.
 "Do not attempt to flee!